 Preauthorization is one of the trending terms of the healthcare industry in recent times.
-This blog gives you a clear picture of prior authorization, why it is essential for RCM, and how to handle PA most effectively in your practice.
+This blog gives you a clear picture of prior authorization, why it is essential for RCM, and how to handle prior authorization most effectively in your healthcare practice.

-A pulmonary expert, for example, may recommend the chest CT scan for a patient, but a heart specialist for the same patient may have already prescribed the same scan before two weeks.
+A pulmonary expert, for example, may recommend the chest CT scan for a patient but a heart specialist for the same patient may have already prescribed the same scan before two weeks.
 Why do you have to wait until your treatments have been approved?
 Since non-approval after treatment leads to enormous costs for either the patient or the provider of medical services.
-That not only disturbs RCM function but affects patient care because of the omission of the PA process.
+That not only disturbs revenue cycle but also affects patient care because of the lack of prior authorization process.

-Today, there are many new insurance plans and new drugs within PA, and medical professionals can still find it difficult to take further steps.
+Today, there are many new insurance plans and new drugs which requires prior authorization, and medical professionals can still find it difficult to take further steps.
 Prior authorization has, therefore, now become an approach that saves money.
-Many suppliers have also begun moving to electronic PA to manage documents better and save time.
+Many suppliers have also begun moving to electronic prior authorization to manage documents better and save time.

-It’s not the health providers and payors who are using the PA process.
+It’s not the health providers and payors who are using the pre authorization process.
 In the preauthorization process, the patient also plays a key role.
 Why do they have to share information and understand the criteria for inclusion and exclusion of the payer?

-The medical providers should ensure that the patient data are accurately collected before initiating the PA process.
+The medical providers should ensure that the patient data are accurately collected before initiating the pre authorization process.
 That includes full medical history, previous treatment details, conditions, symptoms, diagnosis, and detailed provider notes.